 EURONA — Eurostat Review on National Accounts and Macroeconomic Indicators — Issue No 1/2018

 EURONA is an open access, peer reviewed, scholarly journal dedicated to National Accounts and Macroeconomic Indicators.
 EURONA aims at providing a platform for researchers, scholars, producers and users of macroeconomic statistics to exchange their research findings.
-This second issue of 2017 includes articles on statistics for financial stability analysis, on explaining nowcast errors, on the measurement of intangible assets and on the estimation of data on foreign trade. [+]
+This first issue of 2018 includes articles on the capitalisation of research and development expenditures, the measurement of property price indices, chain indices and dynamic pricing. [+]

-The quarterly series 'Basic figures on the EU' presents the freshest Eurostat data on a small number of key indicators in the economic and social fields.
-Each issue is released during the second month of each quarter.
+The quarterly series 'Basic figures on the EU' presents the freshest Eurostat data on a small number of key indicators in the economic, social and environmental fields.
+In an effort to give readers a better overview of the data available in the Eurostat database, each edition of Basic figures on the EU introduces a set of three alternating indicators.
 The same content is available in a compact printed leaflet. [+]